Normal Smoothings for Smooth Cube Manifolds

 where the left vertical arrow is the map $z\mapsto z^l$, $z\in\bS^1$.
 Then for any closed 2-cube $\sigma^2\in K_\ell$ containing the origin we have that $f|_{\sigma^2}:\sigma^2\ra \R^2$ coincides with $p\0{\ell}|_{\sigma^2}$ which is not differentiable at the origin, hence $f$ is not $PD$.
 So, even though the normal charts $h^\bullet_{\sigma^i}$ have potent geometric properties, the example above shows that the $PL$ structure given by $K$ has to be sacrificed.
 (But we can replace it by an equivalent one).
-The results in this paper are key ingredients to smooth the metric of a strictly hyperbolized manifold (see \cite{O2} and \cite{O1}).
-Here is a brief explanation how normal smooth structures on cube manifolds are used in \cite{O2}.
-To any manifold $M$ with a smooth cubulation $K$ one can associate a smooth piecewise hyperbolic manifold $K_X$ produced via the strict hyperbolization procedure of Charney and Davis (based on Gromov's hyperbolization process).
-Using a smooth normal atlas $\cA$ on $M$ with respect to $K$, we can contruct a similar ``normal" smooth atlas $\cA_{K_X}$ on the strictly hyperbolized manifold $K_X$ (this is done in detail in \cite{O1}, and also briefly explained in \cite{O2}).
-The atlas $\cA_{K_X}$ is then used to smooth the natural piecewise hyperobolic metric on $K_X$ via local warped product constructions. \\

 In section 1 we prove the Main Theorem and in section 2 we generalize our results to the case of manifolds with discrete point singularities.
 There is one appendix.\\

 We are grateful to the referee for his/her comments and suggestions. {\bf Section 1.
 Proof of Main Theorem.}

 To simplify our notation we will write the proof for cubical complexes $K$; the proof for the all-right-spherical complex case is similar.
 We will denote an open $i$-cube by $q^i$ and the corresponding closed cube by $\bq^i$.
 We write $\sL(q,K)=\sL(\bq,K)$.
 Also we denote by $K_j$ the $j$-skeleton of $K$, i.e. the union of all cubes of dimension $\leq j$.
 Also write $M_j=f(K_j)$.
 We will prove the Theorem by induction on $k=n-j$.
 Consider the following statement: